Github-sanket07sett/Market-Campaign-Analysis/README.md

 some of the Insights are here.
 Please Go through the ## Market.ipynb file for detailed analysis.
 ![Screenshot 2024-07-01 110928](https://github.com/Github-sanket07sett/Market-Campaign-Analysis/assets/137095374/6a58100e-7415-4e3a-823f-5faf7fcc6d0b)
 ![Screenshot 2024-07-01 110947](https://github.com/Github-sanket07sett/Market-Campaign-Analysis/assets/137095374/83949619-a8f4-440d-a68e-d1cbad89e1a9)
-## Key Visualisations
- ### Correlation Matrix
-#### Description: This heatmap visualizes the correlation between different social media engagement metrics: Likes (Reactions), Shares, and Comments.
-#### Insights:
-1. Likes and Shares have a moderate positive correlation (0.3).
-2. There is a weak positive correlation between Likes and Comments (0.061).
-3. Shares and Comments have a negligible correlation (-0.0084).
-### Scatter Plot: Impressions vs. Clicks by Campaign
-#### Description: This scatter plot shows the relationship between the number of impressions and clicks for different campaigns (Spring, Summer, Fall).
-#### Insights:
-1. There is a positive correlation between impressions and clicks across all campaigns.
-2. Spring campaign has the highest spread of impressions and clicks, indicating a wide range of engagement.
-3. Summer campaign shows lower impressions and clicks compared to Spring and Fall.
-4. Fall campaign also shows a strong positive correlation, but with a slightly lower range compared to Spring.
-### Bar Chart: Total Sales per Month
-#### Description: This bar chart shows the total sales conversion values per month in GBP.
-#### Insights:
-1. November has the highest total sales, followed by October and September.
-2. The summer months (June, July, August) have relatively lower sales compared to the fall months.
-3. There is a noticeable increase in sales starting from September, peaking in November.